A list of doctrines on a website…

 Many at NRCC have been spiritually homeless, and have felt the deep relief of being out of the toxic confines of church.

 But it’s not long after we leave unhealthy organized religion – that we begin to feel spiritually homeless.
-Without a community around us, we aren’t challenged to grow, we aren’t supported, we don’t get bumped out of the same old thought habits we run over and over again.
+Without a community around us, we aren’t challenged to grow, we aren’t supported, we don’t get bumped out of the same old thought habits we run through again and again.

 A healthy house is good.